 A repeat or problematic sprayer can be confined to one room, preferably a warm room where it can sleep next to a source of heat such as a radiator.
 The cat will probably feel secure in this room and so will not spray.
 If spraying ceases, the cat can be allowed into other rooms gradually, under supervision.

 The Nova Scotia SPCA highly recommends buying pet insurance to cover the costs of unexpected illnesses or pet emergencies.
-Vet care can be expensive so we have partnered with Pet Secure to offer quality and cost effective insurance plans to suit your needs and budget.
-Pet Secure supports the animals at Nova Scotia SPCA.
+Vet care can be expensive so we have partnered with Petline Insurance to offer quality and cost effective insurance plans to suit your needs and budget.
+By supporting this insurance product some of the proceeds benefit the NS SPCA. https://www.spcanspetinsurance.ca/

 Vaccinations against disease are critical throughout your cat’s life.
 There are a variety of additional vaccines available and most vaccines require boosters each year.
 Consult your veternarian to discuss the frequency and type of vaccines your cat will require.